 10. Manuscripts do not have to be complete in order to enter First Impressions.

 FEES: $15 per entry for current ACFW members, $25 per entry for non-members.
 Any break in membership during the course of the contest will result in withdrawal of the entry and forfeiture of the entry fee.
 If an entrant must withdraw from the contest for any reason, they must forfeit their entry fee.

 1. Submit a back-cover copy type blurb of 200 words or less AND the first five pages of the manuscript, in the same file.
 Indicate into what genre you would like your submission entered.

 2. Do NOT place your name or pseudonym anywhere on the manuscript/blurb.

-3. Please do not post the name or other identifiers of your First Impressions-entered manuscript(s) to any of your online profiles (i.e. Facebook, Twitters, etc.) since judging is to be anonymous.
+3. Please do not post the name or other identifiers of your First Impressions-entered manuscript(s) to any of your online profiles (i.e. Facebook, Twitter, etc.) since judging is to be anonymous.

 4. All entrants are required to check the “accept” box on the entry form indicating acceptance of terms.

 1. Use 12 point font, double-spaced, with one-inch margins.
-The contest requires the use of Courier New or Times New Roman, Garamond, Cambria, or Book Antiqua fonts.
+The contest allows the use of Courier New, Times New Roman, Garamond, Cambria, or Book Antiqua fonts.

-6. Fill out entry form, upload entry file, and pay contest fee at www.acfw.com/first_impressions.
+5. Fill out entry form, upload entry file, and pay contest fee.
 The entry form is in the right hand sidebar.